apexu06/english-portfolio/src/markdown/final_act_log.md

 Drew the whole mage tree today, which is not as big as the warrior is, but it should still be a fun read.
 I didn't write any text today, but it still took me like 1-2 hours to think of a story and draw it in Excalidraw.

+### 03.04.2024
+Made A LOT of progress today.
+I finished like 70% of the mage path, meaning that I wrote about 12 texts today.
+Wrote for about 4 hours today, but I really like where I took the wizard storyline.
+Tomorrow I'll finish the rest of it, I guess I will have more than ~15000 words in total then.